evgenyneu/Auk/README.md

 scrollView.auk.stopAutoScroll()
 ```

+## Loading images from insecure HTTP hosts

+If your remote image URLs are not *https* you will need to [add an exception](http://evgenii.com/blog/loading-data-from-non-secure-hosts-in-ios9-with-nsurlsession/) to the **Info.plist** file.
+This will allow the App Transport Security to load the images from insecure HTTP hosts.

 #### Accessibility

 One can pass an image description when calling the `show` methods.
 This description will be spoken by the device in accessibility mode for the current image on screen.